advancedtelematic/quickcheck-state-machine/talk/bobkonf-2018/slides.md

 # Stateful programs, basic idea / motivation

-* An idea, that doesn't work so well: proof by induction modulo monad laws [@monadic]

-* A much more successful approach is to take inspiration from physics [@erlang]
+* Take inspiration from physics
     - Simplified model of reality that can predict what will happen
     - Experiments against reality validate the model

 * How do we model algorithms/programs?

-    - Turing's machines/thesis: too "low level", because Turing was concerned about functions on strings (not arbitrary algorithms)

-    - Gurevich's abstract state machines/new thesis, think of finite state machines were the states are arbitrary datatypes
+    - Gurevich's abstract state machines/new thesis, think of finite state machines where the states are arbitrary datatypes

 * Abstract state machines are used by:

-    - Quiviq's closed source version of QuickCheck for Erlang (Volvo cars, ...)
+    - Quiviq's closed source version of QuickCheck for Erlang (Volvo cars, ...) [@erlang]

     - Z/B/Event-B familiy (Paris metro line 14)